 What are the Benefits of Traditional Physical Therapy?

-• Alleviating pain and reducing the need for medications.
+- Alleviating pain and reducing the need for medications.
 They can eliminate pain for some conditions.

-• Enhancing mobility and flexibility and improving range of motion.
+- Enhancing mobility and flexibility and improving range of motion.
 Therapies make daily activities easier and more enjoyable.

-• Accelerating recovery from injuries.
+- Accelerating recovery from injuries.
 The empowered physical therapies speed up the healing process and allow for a quicker return to normal activities.

-• Preventing future injuries and disorders.
+- Preventing future injuries and disorders.
 Therapies strengthen the body and reduce the risk of recurrence.

-• Improving overall physical function and health.
+- Improving overall physical function and health.
 Therapies boost overall well-being and lead to a more active and healthier lifestyle.

 Physical Therapy Cost

-Physical therapy costs depend on the type of therapy, location, how many sessions you need, and the complexity of the treatment.
+The costs depend on the type of therapy, location, how many sessions you need, and the complexity of the treatment.
 You may need multiple visits over months or some special services, like non-traditional therapies, that may increase the price.
-Some insurance plans cover basic physical therapy, which can reduce the cost.
+Some insurance plans cover basic spine physical therapy, which can reduce the cost.
 If you want to learn the price based on your conditions, call us at 702-685-1607.

 Traditional Physical Therapy Near Me in Las Vegas